Formalities for International Students

 - During preparatory studies – additionally a registration certificate for the language course and, if necessary, proof of university entrance qualification

 After you have arrived in Bremen, register as a citizen of the city within two weeks at the Stadtamt in Bremen.
-You can do this at the city office on our campus, at the BSU (bremen services university).
+You can do this at the Stadtamt on our campus, at the BSU (Bremen Services University).

 What you need for this are: